-Whether you’re naturally tech savvy or have spent some time following our PowerPoint tutorials, there is one aspect of presentations that many people overlook until the last minute… How to begin a presentation!
+Whether you’re naturally tech savvy or have spent some time following our PowerPoint tutorials, there is one aspect of your presentation that you don’t want to overlook…

 As Plato himself said, “The beginning is the most important part of the work”.

-Recent studies have shown that you have a window of just 30-60 seconds to grab your audience’s attention.
-Follow these simple tips on how to begin a presentation and you’ll have your audience in the palm of your hand.
+Recent studies have shown that you have a window of just about 30 to 60 seconds to grab your audience’s attention to keep them engaged.

 1. Jump right in